 If we are to fully restore Liberty and the integrity of our Constitution, we must continue to do so from the bottom up, a groundswell from the grassroots.
 Indeed, nothing great and enduring has ever been built from the top down.
 We must therefore start at the foundation, speaking with one disciplined, determined and unified voice toward one primary objective: the re-establishment of Rule of Law.

-If we are to succeed, we must understand our Constitution and the Rule of Law it enshrines, and we must extend that understanding to others.
+If we are to succeed, we must understand our Constitution and the Rule of Law it preserves, and we must extend that understanding to others.
 If we are to turn back the rising tide of tyranny, it is important that every American Patriot, all of whom are committed to preserving our constitutional heritage and extending our legacy of Liberty to future generations, be able to articulate the difference between Rule of Law and rule of men.

 Indeed, in this, the third century since our foundational Declaration and Constitution were instituted, quiet encroachments have resulted in a central government poised to dictate the terms of Liberty according to the decrees of men.
-The threat of tyranny is imminent.
+The threat of tyranny is looming.

 Although our Constitution provides the people with an authentic means for amendment, as prescribed in Article V, activist jurists and lawmakers have altered that founding convention well beyond any semblance of its original intent, using the courts, legislation and regulation to greatly expand the powers of the central government according to their decrees.